Aiding in the distinction between a reactive blood cytosis and a chronic myeloproliferative disorder in extracted DNA specimens

 Analytical sensitivity is determined at 0.06% (by dilution of a JAK2 V617F-positive cell line DNA into a negative cell line DNA).

-1. Baxter EJ, Scott LM, Campbell PJ, et al: Acquired mutation of
+1. Baxter EJ, Scott LM, Campbell PJ, et al. Acquired mutation of the tyrosine kinase JAK2 in human myeloproliferative disorders.
+Lancet.
+2005;365(9464):1054-1061

-2. James C, Ugo V, Le Couedic JP, et al: A unique clonal JAK2
+2. James C, Ugo V, Le Couedic JP, et al. A unique clonal JAK2 mutation leading to constitutive signaling causes polycythaemia vera.
+Nature.
+2005;434(7037):1144-1148

-3. Kralovics R, Passamonti F, Buser AS, et al: A gain-of-function
+3. Kralovics R, Passamonti F, Buser AS, et al. A gain-of-function mutation of JAK2 in myeloproliferative disorders.
+N Engl J Med.
+2005;352:1779-1790

-4. Steensma DP, Dewald GW, Lasho TL, et al: The JAK2 V617F
+4. Steensma DP, Dewald GW, Lasho TL, et al. The JAK2 V617F activating tyrosine kinase mutation is an infrequent event in both "atypical" myeloproliferative disorders and the myelodysplastic syndrome.
+Blood.
+2005;106:1207-1209

-Genomic DNA is extracted and 2 PCR reactions are used for each sample.
+Genomic DNA is extracted and 2 polymerase chain reaction (PCR) amplifications are used for each sample.
 In each reaction, a short fragment of genomic DNA, including the mutation site, is amplified using quantitative PCR in a real-time PCR instrument (LightCycler 480, Roche).
-In the first reaction, the 5' terminal base of the reverse primer matches the mutated sequence and the PCR conditions are such that it will only bind mutated DNA.
-In the second reaction, the 5' terminal base of the reverse primer matches the wild-type sequence and the PCR conditions are such that it will only bind the wild-type sequence.
+In the first reaction, the 5' terminal base of the reverse primer matches the mutated sequence, and the PCR conditions are such that it will only bind mutated DNA.
+In the second reaction, the 5' terminal base of the reverse primer matches the wild-type sequence, and the PCR conditions are such that it will only bind the wild-type sequence.
 In both reactions, the PCR is monitored using TaqMan probe chemistry.
 The amount of mutated DNA and the amount of wild-type DNA is measured for each sample.
 In each run, the amount of mutated and wild-type DNA in a calibrator DNA sample is also measured.
 The calibrator is a mixture of DNA from a positive cell line (HEL) and a negative cell line (HL60) that is frozen in aliquots and expected to give an identical result in each run.
 Deviations in the calibrator result are assumed to be due to deviations in the run conditions and the sample results are corrected accordingly.
 Following each reaction, LightCycler 480 Relative Quantification Software is used to calculate the normalized mutated:wild-type ratio, which is expressed as a unitless ratio following correction with the calibrator data.

 The formula for the normalized ratio is as follows:

-Normalized ratio = | mutated/wild-type (sample) |
+Normalized ratio = | mutated/wild type (sample) |

-mutated/wild-type (calibrator) | |
+mutated/wild type (calibrator) | |

 | |

-The final result is reported as percent JAK2 V617F of total JAK2, ie [mutated/mutated + wild-type] x 100%, calculated from the normalized mutated:wild-type ratio.(Instruction manual: Roche Applied Science Technical Note No. LC 13/2001.
+The final result is reported as percent JAK2 V617F of total JAK2, ie [mutated/mutated + wild type] x 100%, calculated from the normalized mutated:wild-type ratio.(Instruction manual: Roche Applied Science Technical Note No. LC 13/2001.
 Relative Quantification; LightCycler 480, 2006)

-Monday through Friday
+Monday through Saturday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 81270-JAK2 (Janus kinase 2) (eg, myeloproliferative disorder) gene analysis, p.Val617Phe (V617F) variant